ahrm/sioyek/README.md

 # Sioyek

-Sioyek is a minimal PDF reader for reading technical documents.
+Sioyek is a PDF viewer designed for reading research papers and technical books.

 ## Features